White-breasted woodswallow: Distribution and habitat

-White breasted woodswallows are seen to be cooperative breeders, with birds other than parents assisting with care for offspring.
+Behaviour

+The white-breasted woodswallow has large, pointed wings and is very agile in powered and gliding flight.
+It is fast-flying and is one of few passerines that can soar.
+Even with their small statue, they can be aggressive birds whom are quite territorial with groups mobbing larger birds as a form of defense.
+Out of breeding season, woodswallows are quite nomadic, chasing flying insects and roosting in large flocks.
+They are generally seen in flocks of 10-50 birds, sometimes up to 100 to a flock.
+Flocks tend to cluster together in the evening to roost.
+They are social birds, well known for their habit of huddling up together tightly in flocks, usually along a branch or powerline.
+This behaviour enables the birds to maintain heat and conserve energy.

+Breeding

+The breeding season of the white-breasted woodswallow varies throughout its range.
+In northern areas breeding usually occurs between March and May and in the southern ranges occurring between August and January, pre and during the wet season.
+The female sexual display to invite copulation includes extending the wings over the back in a V, whilst trembling toward a male/s, then waggling the tail and quietly making an 'eep' call.
+They are cooperative breeders, with birds other than parents assisting with care for offspring.
 Both sexes participate in building nests, incubating eggs and feeding young birds.
-The nest of a White breasted woodswallow are shallow, bowl-shaped nests that are built from grass, twigs and roots and lined with fine grass.
+The shallow, bowl-shaped nest is built from grass, twigs and roots and lined with fine grass.
 Nests are situated in tree forks or hollow stumps.
-Woodswallows are also known to recycle abandoned magpie lark nests' to use as their own.
+Woodswallows are also known to recycle abandoned magpie-lark nests to use as their own.
 The normal clutch size is between 2 and 5 eggs.
-The eggs of Artamus leucorynchus are tapered oval-shaped and cream or pinkish in color with darker brown speckles.
-After eggs are laid, they will be incubated for 15 days.
+These are tapered oval-shaped and cream or pinkish in color with darker brown speckles.
+The eggs are incubated for 15 days.

-Behaviour and diet
+Food and feeding

-Despite having a bifurcated (divided) brush-tipped tongue, which is usually associated with nectar feeders, Woodswallows are insectivores primarily feeding on insects caught on the wings in flight or from a perch, and occasionally feeding on the nectar of flowers.
-Although they mostly feed on insects caught in flight, Woodswallows also tend to forage on the ground or in the tree canopy.
+Despite having a bifurcated (divided) brush-tipped tongue, which is usually associated with nectar feeders, woodswallows are insectivores primarily feeding on insects caught on the wings in flight or from a perch, and occasionally feeding on the nectar of flowers.
+Although they mostly feed on insects caught in flight, woodswallows also forage on the ground or in the tree canopy.
 Feeding can often be communal when the catch is too large for one bird.

-The white-breasted woodswallow has large, pointed wings and is very agile in powered and gliding flight.
-They are fast-flying and are one of few passerines that can soar.
-Even with their small statue, White breasted Woodswallows prove to be aggressive birds whom are quite territorial with groups mobbing larger birds as a form of defense.
-Out of breeding season, Woodswallows are quite nomadic, chasing flying insects and roosting in large flocks.
-White breasted Woodswallow are generally seen in flocks of 10-50 birds, sometimes up to 100 to a flock.
-Flocks tend to cluster together in the evening to roost.
-Woodswallows are social bird, well known for their habit of huddling up together tightly in flocks, usually along a branch or powerline.
-This behaviour is done as means of maintaining heat and conserving energy.

 Conservation status

-With an extensive range, the species Artamus leucorynchus does not fall into vulnerable species categories.
-The species has a stable and large population size justifying its allocation as Least Concern.
+With an extensive range, the white-breasted woodswallow does not fall into vulnerable species categories.
+It has a stable and large population size justifying its allocation as Least Concern.
 There is no evidence of the species decline and the species is recognised as common and therefore there is no alert for Artamus leucorynchus to be recognised as vulnerable throughout is localities.